k2workflow/Clay/README.md

 ### License

-Clay is licensed under the MIT license, which can be found in license.txt.
+Clay is licensed under the MIT license, which can be found in LICENSE.

 **Additional Restrictions**